aglawson/P2/README.md

 2. Add ability to add users as 'friends' who can request payments (similar to venmo) **done**
 3. Remove USD conversions (to make #1 more smooth) **done**
 4. Test profusely *In Progress*
-5. Add upgradeable pattern *In Progress*
-6. Simple frontend to visualize functionality
+5. Simple frontend to visualize functionality

 ## Latest Test Results
 ```